Borisvl/bigbash/Readme.md

 for details how to update).
 Also try different awk implementations, e.g., mawk or gawk.

 Q: I can't use BigBash with JSON files, can I?
 A: BigBash does not support JSON out of the box, but in some cases you can convert JSON to csv using sed or jq.
+An example:

-An example: `cat persons.json | jq -r '[.name,.address.street,.address.city,.gender]|@csv'`, which could be used together with the RAW mapping type.
+    cat persons.json | jq -r '[.name,.address.street,.address.city,.gender]|@csv'

+which could be used together with the [RAW mapping](#map-command) type.

 Q: Can I directly invoke BigBash with files on S3?
 A: Yes, using the AWS tools.
 One way is to use a one-liner like this as an input command: